-While the available evidence indicates the direct impact of COVID-19 on child and adolescent mortality to be very limited, the indirect effects stemming from strained health systems, household income loss, and disruptions to care-seeking and preventative interventions like vaccination may be substantial and widespread.
+The available evidence indicates the direct impact of COVID-19 on child, adolescent and youth mortality to be limited.
+However, there is concern that the indirect effects of the pandemic on mortality in these age groups stemming from strained health systems, household income loss, and disruptions to care-seeking and preventative interventions like vaccination may be more substantial.

 Gains in child survival are dependent on the continued provision of essential health services to women and children around the world.
-While the full extent of COVID-19’s impact on economies, movement, and child health is still unknown, if life-saving interventions are disrupted, many more children could die of treatable and preventable conditions8.
+While the full extent of COVID-19’s impact on economies, movement, and child health is not entirely clear, if life-saving interventions are disrupted, many more children could die of treatable and preventable conditions.
 This is a call to not only invest in women and children by continuing to provide critical services and supplies, but also to provide the evidence base for sound and informed decision-making.
+More data and research are urgently needed to foster a more nuanced understanding of how and why child mortality has changed since the pandemic began, and to ensure children and adolescents do not succumb to preventable deaths.

-The UN Inter-agency Group for Child Mortality Estimation, led by UNICEF, is currently assessing the impact of COVID-19 on child and adolescent mortality and will incorporate these effects in future estimates where applicable.
+The UN Inter-agency Group for Child Mortality Estimation, led by UNICEF, will continue to assess the impact of COVID-19 on child and adolescent mortality in 2020 and beyond as more data become available.
+Timely, high-quality, and disaggregated data will be critical to achieving this goal.
 While UNICEF and its partners continue to monitor and report on this pandemic’s impact on children, please find below additional resources on COVID-19 and mortality.
 This list is to be updated as new resources become available.

 Resources on COVID-19 and mortality